It is a severe infection that extends under the skin and affects soft tissues, such as skin and fat.

 Uncomplicated cellulitis begins with a small area of skin that is red, shiny, painful, and warm to the touch, usually around a cut.

-Some types of bacteria can enter the lymphatic system , the network of lymphatic vessels and nodes that carry cells that fight diseases and waste substances through the body.
+Some bacteria can enter the lymphatic system, the network of lymphatic vessels and nodes that carry cells that fight diseases and waste substances through the body.

-The most serious complications of cellulitis are meningitis and sepsis, infections that enter the bloodstream ( bacteremia ).
+The most severe complications of cellulitis are meningitis and sepsis, infections that enter the bloodstream ( bacteremia ).

 Cellulitis around an eyelid is called preseptal cellulitis.
 It causes a rash that can be painful or itchy.